 Important Deadlines for 2019 Taxation Year:

-- The individual tax filing deadline is April 30, 2020
+The individual tax filing deadline has been extended until June 1, 2020

 Canadian Tax Changes for 2019: